ssk-d/fireflutter/README.md

 - Private user information is saved under `/users/{uid}` documentation.
 - User's notification subscription information is saved under `/users/{uid}/meta/public` documents.
 - Push notification tokens are saved under `/users/{uid}/meta/tokens` document.

+- The app may store user name(displayName) on different place.
+But fireflutter uses user's name from firebase auth displayName.
+So, developers needs to sync your name to firebase auth displayName when the name is stored some where else.

 ## Create Register Screen